Not Another Logo Grader.

 See the Difference for Yourself

-Upload your logo and receive 224+ scientific metrics — real computer vision measurements, colorblind simulation, image quality assessment, CLIP classification, brain activation mapping, and more.
+Upload your logo and receive 550+ scientific metrics — real computer vision measurements, colorblind simulation, image quality assessment, CLIP classification, industry benchmarking against 10,000+ real brand logos, shape psychology, perception response modeling, and more.
 Your first analysis is free.
 No credit card required.